frankshearar/Home/Adding-nuget-pack-as-a-msbuild-target.md

 Spec to Package References : https://github.com/NuGet/Home/wiki/PackageReference-Specification

 ####Project to Project References
 Project to Project references will be, by default, be considered as nuget package references.
-However, this behavior can be overridden in the following manner:

      <ProjectReference Include="..\UwpLibrary2\UwpLibrary2.csproj">
          <Project>{25dcfe98-02b7-403a-b73d-6282d9801aa1}</Project>
          <Name>UwpLibrary2</Name>
-         <TreatAsPackageReference>false</TreatAsPackageReference>
      </ProjectReference>

-If a referenced project's output DLL is to be copied over to the nuget package, then **ReferenceOutputAssembly should not be set as false**.
+If a referenced project is not to be added as a package reference, then **ReferenceOutputAssembly should not be set as false**.
 This is because the output DLL of the referenced project is copied from the output directory of the project being packed.
 For more details on ReferenceOutputAssembly , check out : https://blogs.msdn.microsoft.com/kirillosenkov/2015/04/04/how-to-have-a-project-reference-without-referencing-the-actual-binary/

-If TreatAsPackageReference is not specified, or is set to true, then the ProjectReference will actually be added as a Package Reference in the output nuspec, and no DLLs will be copied.

-Note that this behavior is recursive - so if a ProjectReference has TreatAsPackageReference set to false, it's project to project references will also be treated in the same manner.

-If a ProjectReference is treated as a PackageReference, then you can also add the following metadata to your project reference:
+You can also add the following metadata to your project reference:

 \<IncludeAssets>